rrwick/Filtlong/README.md

 filtlong -1 illumina_1.fastq.gz -2 illumina_2.fastq.gz --min_length 1000 --keep_percent 90 --target_bases 500000000 --trim --split 1000 --length_weight 10 input.fastq.gz | gzip > output.fastq.gz
 ```

-* `--length_weight 10` ← A length weight of 10 (instead of the default of 1) makes read length the most important factor when choosing the best reads.
+* `--length_weight 10` ← A length weight of 10 (instead of the default of 1) makes read length more important when choosing the best reads.
-* `--split 1000` ← By using a larger split value, we make Filtlong less likely to split a read.
-This helps to keep the output reads on the long side.
+* `--split 1000` ← This larger split value makes Filtlong less likely to split a read.
+I.e. a read has to have a _lot_ of consecutive bad bases before it gets split.
+This helps to keep the output reads longer.

 <table>
     <tr>
         <td>
             <img align="right" src="misc/example_commands_4_length_priority.png" alt="length_priority" width="400">
-            A higher length score priority has improved the length distribution, but the length-quality trade-off has resulted in more low-identity reads.
+            These settings greatly improve the length distribution, but the length-quality trade-off results in more low-identity reads.
             <br><br>
             Length N50 = 43,877 bp
             <br>